 Both SQL and MySQL offer a variety of pricing plans and features.
 Let’s look at the different pricing plans and their approximate costs.

-For SQL, the top-tier and the most expensive plan is the SQL Server Enterprise Edition costing US$13,748 for two core packs.
+For the SQL servers, the top-tier and the most expensive plan is the SQL Server Enterprise Edition costing US$13,748 for two core packs.

 The standard edition for SQL costs US$3,586 for two core packs